The spleen is an organ the size of a fist found in the left upper quadrant (LUQ) of the abdomen, under the protection of the inferior thoracic cage.

-Splenomegaly is an enlarged spleen which can be caused by infection, portal hypertension, granulocytic leukemia (increased lymphocyte and white blood cells), haemolytic and granulocytic anaemias etc. The spleen is usually not palpable in a GI examination but it would be in this case.
+Splenomegaly is an enlarged spleen which can be caused by infection, portal hypertension, granulocytic leukaemia (increased lymphocyte and white blood cells), haemolytic and granulocytic anaemias etc. The spleen is usually not normally palpable in a GI examination but it would be in this case.

 To assess the size of the spleen, a patient’s abdomen should be palpated diagonally from right iliac fossa (RIF) to LUQ as it tends to enlarge towards the RIF.
 Underlying cause for the splenomegaly should be treated and in some cases a splenectomy (removing the spleen) may be suggested.

 Asplenia is the lack of a functional spleen.
 It can be congenital or acquired (due to splenectomy).
 Patients are left immunocompromised and therefore are at a higher risk of acquiring infection from encapsulated bacteria such as Streptococcus pneumoniae, Haemophilus influenzae and Neisseria meningitidis.

 To reduce this risk, these patients are given lifelong prophylactic antibiotics; immunisation for the above mentioned organisms and annual flu vaccines.
 They should seek expert advice at first signs of infection.

 These patients also carry an asplenia card/pendant/bracelet to alert healthcare professionals about their condition.